 A frenectomy is a simple procedure where, after numbed, a small incision is made that frees the frenal attachment.

 Dissolving stitches will be placed to help the tissue heal.
 This area will be tender for 4-5 days but should not prevent you or your child from partaking in any school or work related activities.
-Following a lingual frenectomy, it may be sore to talk for a few days, but this will quickly resolve as the area continues to heal.
+Following a lingual frenectomy Roseville patients may find it sore to talk for a few days, but this will quickly resolve as the area continues to heal.